NiklasDu/NiklasDu/README.md

 Here you’ll find some of my open-source work as well as progress in learning different programming languages.

 ## 🦕 My Biggest Project
-- 🪄 [Wundrlist.com](https://wundrlist.com): A Website for creating and sharing wishlists with friends and family.
+- 🪄 [Wundrlist.com](https://wundrlist.com): A Website for creating wishlists and sharing them with friends and family.

 ## 🔭 My Latest Projects
 - 💻 [KeyTap](https://github.com/NiklasDu/Typing-Speed-Test): A Desktop-App to test your typing speed on the keyboard.